The Importance of Hiring an Experienced Criminal Defense Law Firm

 - Point to evidence implicating another possible suspect

-The most common legal justification for a killing is self-defense or the defense of others.
+The most common legal justification for killing is self-defense or the defense of others.
 In order for this defense to be a viable claim, the accused must meet stringent conditions set by the North Carolina Justice System.

 - Defense of others